Treatment

 Methadone treatment and counselling has been an area of significant growth in the treatment of heroin addiction in the province.
 The number of people in BC treated with methadone was 8,319 at the end of 2006.

 Vancouver is also one of three Canadian cities that participated in the North American Opiate Medication Initiative (NAOMI).
-Supported by the City of Vancouver, the study seeks to determine whether prescription heroin, or a combination of heroin and methadone, might be a better treatment for those who do not respond to methadone alone.
-Enrolment started in February 2005 and the study results are expected in the summer of 2008.
+Supported by the City of Vancouver, the study sought to determine whether prescription heroin, or a combination of heroin and methadone, might be a better treatment for those who do not respond to methadone alone.
+The NAOMI clinical trials took place between 2005 to 2008 and showed that patients treated with injectable heroin were more likely to stay in treatment.
+After NAOMI, the Study to Assess Longer-term Opioid Medication Effectiveness (SALOME) took place to test alternative treatments for people who were using heroin.
+The SALOME clinical trials concluded in 2015.

 Meanwhile, Vancouver Coastal Health has increased its treatment budget by about $2 million per year, over the past five years, adding new addiction services, an increased number of detox beds and the development of addiction housing.